rbarraud/ION/README.md

 =======

 _This project is a work in progress, advancing at a leisurely pace.
 Not much to see here at the moment, unless you'd like to take a look at a skinny MIPS32r1 CPU implemented in under 900 lines of code.
 It goes without saying that the project is not yet fit for any practical purpose.
 I would not branch it or use it at all if I were you, at least not until this warning notice goes away.

-If you're really desperate for a MIPS-I and none of the other many many MIPS-I cores out there will do, then you can take a look at the [Opencores] (http://opencores.org/project,ion) version of this core._
+If you're really desperate for a MIPS-I and none of the other many many MIPS-I cores out there will do, then you can take a look at the [Opencores] (http://opencores.org/project,ion) ancestor of this core._

 ION